stretfordStart/soc_workstation_doc/docs/analysis_knowhow/basic_information.md

    Always zip the file that needs to be analyzed before sharing.
 This step helps to organize and compress the data for efficient transfer.

 2. **Encryption:**
-   Encrypt the zip file with a password to enhance security.
-Use a strong password, and consider using a standard password like "infected" for consistency.
+   Encrypt the zip file with a password to prevent accidental use and consider using a standard password like "infected" for consistency.

 3. **Secure Transmission:**
    Ensure that the file is transmitted securely.
 For secure transfer options consider the following options: